 Templates are great for two reasons — they are fast and easy to use.

-Templates pigeon hole the designer to a design and the creativity element is lost.
-Where’s the creativity when you already have to choose out of one of the templates?
+Templates pigeonhole the designer to a design, and the creativity element is lost.
+Where’s the creativity when you already have to choose from one of the templates?

 Here’s the deal:

-TurboCollage brings you the best of both worlds — it’s super easy, fast, and it enables your creativity!
+TurboCollage brings you the best of both worlds — it’s super easy and fast, enabling your creativity!

 So the next time you want to quickly make a mood board — use TurboCollage; chances are that you wouldn’t need any other tool.
 You can always move over to a far more involved and exponentially more expensive tool like Photoshop to refine your design.

-And, don’t forget to leave your comments and suggestions below.
+And don’t forget to email your comments and suggestions to firstname.lastname@example.org